madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 - Perception that your team isn't performant
 - Perception that Jira/Trello is a black hole for their tasks.
 - Knock on effects could be that requesters stop requesting tasks (which can lead to high value items not being ever looked at) or,
-- Requesters lose fundamental faith in the ability of the SD Team (Service Delivery Team)
+- Requesters lose fundamental faith in the ability of the Service Delivery Team (SD Team)

 #### 2. Work in progress limits